Evolution of Online Company Stores

 • High volumes of small orders

-• Ongoing demand across locations
+• Steady, ongoing demand across many locations

 The Shift to On-Demand Store Models

-Some distributors focus entirely on company stores.
+Some distributors now focus entirely on company stores.
 They invest in:

 • Proprietary platforms